carstenbauer/JuliaHLRS24/exercises/Day4/README.md

 We revisit the 2D diffusion example from yesterday and parallelize it using MPI.
 In principle, this enables us to run the code at scale.
 We will switch from a strong scaling to a weak scaling approach.

-### `3_mpi_diffusion_1d` (cluster recommended)

-**Learnings:** overlapping MPI communication with computation

-You will implement (parts of) a MPI-parallel solver, this time for the 1D diffusion equation, for simplicity.
-Specifically, you will use non-blocking MPI communication to overlap communication and computation.

-### `4_mpi_bcast` (cluster recommended)

-**Learnings:** even basic things are hard to do efficiently

-In this exercise, we will implement our own basic variants of `MPI.Bcast!` (broadcasting) using basic MPI primitives.
-Specifically, you'll write a "naive" version and a more efficient binary-tree based variant.

 ### `5_diffusion_2d_mpi_gpu` (cluster only)

 **Learnings:** solving a physical (stencil) problem in parallel with MPI on multiple GPUs